Skip to main content

 This installs the Operator into a newly created ditto namespace.
 All further steps will refer to this namespace.

 Various configuration options are available in the chart’s values.yaml.
-You can view them with helm show values oci://quay.io/ditto-external/ditto-operator.These values can be overriden using helm’s --set syntax.
+You can view them with helm show values oci://quay.io/ditto-external/ditto-operator.These values can be overridden using helm’s --set syntax.
 Further documentation for these values, and what they do, is coming soon.

 You can now verify the Ditto Operator is installed and running with: